RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Heat oven to 220°C/425°F. Line a large sheet pan with foil and parchment; lightly oil.
+Heat the oven to 220C/425F.
+Line a large sheet pan with parchment and lightly oil the surface.

-Blend parsley, onion, red pepper, garlic and jalapeño until finely chopped.
-Tip into a sieve and press to remove excess liquid.
+Pulse the parsley, onion, red bell pepper, garlic, and optional jalapeno in a food processor until finely chopped.
+Transfer to a sieve and press out excess liquid.

-Toss onion and peppers with a little oil and a pinch of salt; arrange on the other half of the tray.
+Toss the onion wedges, peppers, optional jalapeno, and olive oil together with a small pinch of salt.
+Arrange them on the other half of the tray.

 10/14/2025